Best PlayStation Emulators 2026: Top PS1/PS2/PS3/PS4 for PC & Android

 PlayStation 3 Emulation - RPCS3

 PS3 emulation remains the most challenging due to the console's unique Cell processor architecture.
-RPCS3 is currently the only viable PS3 emulator, and while still experimental, it has made remarkable progress.
+RPCS3 is currently the only viable PS3 emulator, and in 2026 it has matured into a genuinely impressive piece of software.

 RPCS3 - Breaking New Ground

-RPCS3 has achieved playable status for over 2,000 PS3 games as of 2025, with popular titles like Persona 5, The Last of Us, and Uncharted series running at acceptable framerates on high-end hardware.
+RPCS3 has achieved playable status for over 2,500 PS3 games as of 2026, with blockbuster titles like Demon's Souls, Persona 5, Metal Gear Solid 4, The Last of Us, and the Uncharted series now playable from start to finish on high-end hardware.
+Persona 5 at 4K with a stable framerate is arguably the definitive way to play the game.

 Current Capabilities: